 - Spicy Grilled Mushrooms

 Note: Since I am neither a registered dietitian or a nutritionist, for the nutritional calculations I use a WordPress plug-in to calculate.
+Post contains Amazon links which means I may receive a small commission from recommended purchases.

 - 2 pounds ground beef